ClaudioESSilva/claudioessilva.github.io/content/post/2018-02-22-dbachecks-using-power-bi-dashboards-to-analyse-results.md

 Nowadays, Power BI's team releases a new version every month.
 Each new version brings new features and improvements.
 Because we may be using the most recent version of Power BI (desktop) to take advantage of some of those, we also encourage you to use the most recent version.
 You can download it from [the official Power BI website](https://powerbi.microsoft.com/en-us/desktop/).

-Note: If you try to open a Power BI file saved on a more recent version than the one you are using you <u>may</u> see an error message like:
+Note: If you try to open a Power BI file saved on a more recent version than the one you are using you _may_ see an error message like:

 ![wrong_powerbi_version1](https://claudioessilva.github.io/img/2018/02/wrong_powerbi_version1.png)